cyrus-/typy/README.md

 Tidy
 ----
-Typed functional programming is on the rise, but for a most Python programmers it isn't practical to switch outright to a typed functional language like OCaml or Haskell.
+Typed functional programming is on the rise, but for many Python programmers it isn't practical to switch outright to a typed functional language like OCaml or Haskell.
 Consider the following totally-not-made-up quotes:

    > "You'll never get me to give up all of these established Python statistics packages!"